Features / Help

 • The characters you enter in the List of characters to delete box will be removed or kept:

-• in all or selected text (Delete in All or selected text);
+• in all or selected text (Delete in All or Selected text);

 • Use the various links beside Insert to add invisible characters (tabs or new lines), all numbers or enter special characters based on their ASCII or Unicode number.